Uncategorized

 • Security & Standards & Laws

-I am moderating the session on Security & Standards & Laws.
+I moderated the session on Security & Standards & Laws.

-All of the speakers are from industry, except one from UC Berkeley and one from the National Science Foundation.
+All of the speakers were from industry, except one from UC Berkeley and one from the National Science Foundation.

-Attendees will come away with increased understanding of challenges and solutions in providing the infrastructure needed to support the fast-growing AI industry.
+Attendees came away with increased understanding of challenges and solutions in providing the infrastructure needed to support the fast-growing AI industry.

 TUESDAY November 12